 They kid me some more.
-I’m not listening.
+I am not listening.
 Mr. Watt convinces Scott and me to stay at their house that night.
 I go to sleep in Stu’s bed but wake up next to Scott, with Stu at the foot of the bed.
 I shake Scott and tell him we have to go back to South Beach, for a final goodbye.
 We arrive just as everyone is packed and ready to go.
 Pete takes me to Tina’s hotel.
-She won’t let me hug her in front of her family but gives me a long letter.
+She refuses to let me hug her in front of her family but gives me a long letter.

-“I knew you’d come to see us off.”
+“I knew you would come to see us off.”